JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 * Amount to purify:
 	* This is still being tuned.
 	* **Add notes from 1st round**
+	* 3L of autoinduced culture that was french pressed 2x failed to saturate 3mL of unused resin (6mL of slurry) 1/26/2015 JM
 * Find a way to hold the column up
 	* Tape the 50mL tube rack to something heavy.
 Def want to tape so I won't knock it over and break the column's glass!
 * If the resin is new: